Insurance Scoring: What You Should Know

 What’s the best way to monitor my credit history?

-Once a year you may request a free copy of your credit report from each of the major reporting agencies.
+Once a year you may request a free copy of your credit report from each of the three major reporting agencies.
 Simply call 1-877-322-8228, visit www.annualcreditreport.com or complete an Annual Credit Report Request Form and mail it to Annual Credit Report Request Service, PO Box 105281, Atlanta, GA 30348-5281.

 For more information about insurance scoring, visit www.iii.org/issue-update/credit-scoring OR click below to visit the LexisNexis website: